codevalve/codevalve.github.io/_posts/2024-09-21-WOKA-whitewater-park.md

 ## Introduction

 In the heart of the tranquil countryside of Eastern Oklahoma lies a hidden gem for adventure seekers and nature enthusiasts alike – the WOKA Whitewater Park.
 WOKA, which stands for Waters Of Oklahoma and Arkansas, presents a unique convergence of excitement, scenery, and community spirit.

 ### Podcast

-<audio ref='postcast' src="https://codevalve.com/wp-content/uploads/2024/09/Codevalve-Podcast-WOKA.mp3" controls></audio>
+<audio ref='podcast' src="https://codevalve.com/wp-content/uploads/2024/09/Codevalve-Podcast-WOKA.mp3" controls></audio>

 ## Origins of WOKA